Joseph J. Lilley

 Joseph J. Lilley (August 16, 1913 – January 1, 1971) was an American composer, songwriter and orchestrator.
-He worked for Paramount Studios from 1943 and was involved in many of the studio's successful musicals.
+He was Music Director at Paramount Studios from 1941 and was involved in many of the studio's successful musicals in roles varying from vocal arranger to musical director.
+He worked closely with stars such as Bing Crosby, Martin and Lewis and Elvis Presley.
 Lilley was nominated at the 32nd Academy Awards for Li'l Abner in Best Musical Score.